Aniket-16-S/product-Sraper/README.md

 ---

 ## ⚠️ Legal Note
 ### This project is for educational use only.
 Respect each site’s terms of service and robots.txt.
+The author is not responsible for any misuse or violations of third-party terms and conditions.

 ---